As a snowflake falls

 As a snowflake falls covering me and the ground…I look around and instantly agree–God loves me.
 I will not question nor will I put God to the test …for I am unique and different endeavoring to please, but always on my knee.
 The snowflake melts perhaps in an instance but God created it and me perfect in his plan.
 For he who works so skillfully to make perfect every small speck of snow can’t be different in His works for every man.
 God knows every single detail down to the very last …so when something has come up and it is so puzzling and you’re at a loss, relook at a snowflake and surrender….for God is the boss.

+Our God is a Masterful Creator who knows every minute detail in my life and your life…He has been developing our character like Jesus Christ, His beloved Son.
 So as a snowflake falls to the ground and you look up and down; praise God because life’s victory has been won.
 Thank you Father God for your perfection and care, which you have placed for the entire world to see-even a tiny snowflake serving as a reminder that heaven is a place where true believers will share.

 Selah